Thanks for visiting!

 • What if you're not done having kids?

-• Having your children's names there might make you less likely to want to also use the card for grown-up purposes (e.g. the book club contact example I mentioned earlier) if that is important to you.
+• Having your children's names there might make you less likely to want to also use the card for grown-up purposes (e.g. a personal business card to give out at book club as mentioned earlier) if that is important to you

 If you do choose to include your children's names, I recommend omitting their ages (which will change) and their birthdates (which is private information).
 Here is an example of the writing on a parent card with the children's names on: